yingweiwo

 Absorption, Distribution and Excretion

-In healthy male subjects, the clearance of a single oral dose of arformoterol was 8.9 L/h.
+In healthy male subjects, the clearance of aformoterol after a single oral dose was 8.9 L/h.

 Biological Half-Life

-The average terminal elimination half-life of formoterol following inhalation is 7-10 hours, depending on the formulation given.
-The plasma half-life of formoterol has been estimated to be 3.4 hours following oral administration and 1.7-2.3 hours following inhalation.
+The mean terminal elimination half-life of formoterol after inhalation is 7–10 hours, depending on the formulation used.
+The estimated plasma half-life after oral formoterol is 3.4 hours, and after inhalation it is 1.7–2.3 hours.

 Toxicity/Toxicokinetics